 The volume also presents individual biographies such as that of Eduard Muszynski, for example, who was persecuted as a “political Pole”.
 Up until the spring of 1945, he had been imprisoned in the Arthur sub-camp of the Buchenwald concentration camp, which was located in the barracks in Arolsen from 1943 to 1945.
 When the sub-camp was evacuated shortly before the end of the war, he managed to escape while being transported to the Flossenbürg concentration camp.
 He returned to Arolsen after the war because he did not have anywhere else to go.
 It was there that he married Rosemarie Voigt, who had been persecuted as a “half-Jew”.
 Three years later, the couple emigrated to Australia along with their young daughter.
 Before he emigrated, Eduard Muszynski had worked for the ITS.

 This volume is a new addition to the well known “Findings” series and appears in the new corporate design of the Arolsen Archives.
 The book is available in German as of 29 October 2019 and costs €9.90.
-Orders can be e-mailed to email@example.com.
-German and English versions will be available online on the website of the Arolsen Archives from December 2019.
+Orders can be e-mailed to firstname.lastname@example.org.
+German and English versions are now available online on the website of the Arolsen Archives.
 All new publications from the Arolsen Archives will be provided for download free of charge.